capilkey/ProSubmit/README.md

 </Host>
 ```
 * Copy the War file to the to **CATALINE_HOME/webapps**
-* Log into your MySQL database and run the SQL script ass seen below
+* Log into your MySQL database and run the SQL script **setup.sql** as seen below
+* Startt your Tomcat server either by command line or by client
+* Finally, open your favourite browser and go to the application [HERE] (http://<Server Name>/)

 ```sql
 mysql> source 'setup.sql';